Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Burn, burn for you.

-But my hand is doing what Farnsey's voice would have done
+My toe doesn't change it, but my hand is doing what Farnsey's voice would have done.

-So it's a lot of theatre around there
+So it's a lot of theater of mind there.

-Next for me, I would love to thank, from Preston here in Victoria,
+Next for me, I would love to thank from Preston here in Victoria, Edward Gunning.

 Oh, that's good too.